mehwaffle10/Waffle_Balance/README.md

     - Pine and Bushy trees now have the same stats
     - Always grow to 7 segments
     - Grows a segment every 350 ticks
-    - Seeds grow into saplings in 500 ticks
+    - Saplings turn into trees in 500 ticks
 - Can be automatically harvested using saws
     - Produces ~200 wood per minute
 - Purchaseable at the quarters for 100 coins